oraclechinaappdev/CloudNative_Mobile/Microservices/MicroservicesLab.md

 ![](images/030.accsconsole.png)

-## 1.4 Create ACCS Service Binding to DBCS
+## 1.4 CHECK ACCS Service Binding to DBCS

 - Click the **[ Offer ]** to see the ACCS application Details